Prospects darken for Irish economy

 "The challenges are huge.
 There is the moral hazard issue."

-Rising arrears helped trigger a tenfold increase in first-half pretax losses at permanent tsb's parent group, Irish Life & Permanent IPM.I, and the company said mortgage arrears in Ireland would keep rising until at least the middle of next year.
+Rising arrears helped trigger a tenfold increase in first-half pretax losses at permanent tsb's parent group, Irish Life & Permanent, and the company said mortgage arrears in Ireland would keep rising until at least the middle of next year.

 Writing off mortgage debt is a controversial topic in Ireland, with many homeowners reluctant to let people who speculated during an ill-fated property boom off the hook.